corvusdeinanis/cuddlyspaceship/content/My Beautiful Laundrette.md

 OMAR : I want big money.
 I’m not gonna be beat down by this country.
 When we were at school, you and your lot kicked me all round the place.
 And what are you doing now?
 Washing my floor.
 That’s how I like it.
 Now get to work.
 Get to work I said.
 Or you’re fired!

 JOHNNY : You used to give me a lot of good advice, sir.
 When I was little.
 PAPA : When you were little.
 What’s it made of you?
 Are you a politician?
 Journalist?
 A trade unionist?
 No, you are an underpants cleaner.
 (Self-mocking.)
-Oh dear, the working

-JOHNNY : You used to give me a lot of good advice, sir.
-When I was little.
-PAPA : When you were little.
-What’s it made of you?
-Are you a politician?
-Journalist?
-A trade unionist?
-No, you are an underpants cleaner.
-(Self-mocking.)
 Oh dear, the working class are such a great disappointment to me.

 I want my son out of this underpants cleaning condition.
 I want him reading in college.
 You tell him: you go to college.
 He must have knowledge.
 We all must, now.
 In order to see clearly what’s being done and to whom in this country.
 Right?

 JOHNNY : What does he reckon he is, your uncle?
 Some kinda big Gatsby geezer( (OMAR gives him a cutting look.)
 Maybe this just isn’t my world.
 You’re right.
-Still

-JOHNNY : What does he reckon he is, your uncle?
-Some kinda big Gatsby geezer( (OMAR gives him a cutting look.)
-Maybe this just isn’t my world.
-You’re right.
-Still getting married?
-(They both get out of the car.
-OMAR walks towards the house.
-JOHNNY stands there a moment, not wanting to face it all.
-When OMAR has almost reached the front door and TANIA has come out to hug him, JOHNNY moves towards the house.
-TANIA hugs JOHNNY.
-OMAR looks into the house and sees SALIM and CHERRY in the crowd in the front room.
-He waves at SALIM but SALIM ignores him.
-CHERRY is starting to look pregnant.
-BILQUIS is standing at the end of the hall.
-She greets OMAR in Urdu.
-And he replies in rudimentary Urdu.
-JOHNNY feels rather odd since he’s the only white person in sight.)
-INT./EXT.
-THE VERANDAH, PATIO AND

-JOHNNY : What does he reckon he is, your uncle?
-Some kinda big Gatsby geezer( (OMAR gives him a cutting look.)
-Maybe this just isn’t my world.
-You’re right.
-Still

-JOHNNY : What does he reckon he is, your uncle?
-Some kinda big Gatsby geezer( (OMAR gives him a cutting look.)
-Maybe this just isn’t my world.
-You’re right.

-Don’t in future bite the family hand when you can eat out of it.
+SALIM: Don’t in future bite the family hand when you can eat out of it.
 If you need money just ask me.
 Years ago your uncles lifted me up.
 And I will do the same for you.

 SALIM : Haven’t you noticed?
 People are shit.
 I give them what they want.
 I don’t criticize.
 I supply.
 The laws of business apply.

 JOHNNY : (Eventually, and tough) Salim, we know what you sell, man.
 Know the kids you sell it to.
 It’s shit, man.
 Shit.
 SALIM : Haven’t you noticed?
 People are shit.
 I give them what they want.
 I don’t criticize.
 I supply.
 The laws of business apply.

 All over England, Asians, as you call us, are beaten, burnt to death.
 Always we are intimidated.
 What these scum need – (and he slams the car into gear and starts to drive forward fast) ) is a taste of their own piss.